zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 Overview
 ---------

-This document details the common interfaces of the Bumo NODEJS SDK, making it easier for developers to operate and query the BuChain.
+This document details the common interfaces of the BUMO NODEJS SDK, making it easier for developers to operate and query BuChain.

 Terminology
 -----------

 This section gives details about the terms used in this document.

-**Operate the BuChain**
+**Operate BuChain**

-Operate the BuChain refers to writing data to or modifying data in the BuChain.
+Operate BuChain refers to writing data to or modifying data in BuChain.

 **Submit Transactions**

-Submit Transactions refers to sending a request to write data to or modify data in the BuChain.
+Submit Transactions refers to sending a request to write data to or modify data on BuChain.

-**Query the BuChain**
+**Query BuChain**

-Query the BuChain refers to querying data in the BuChain.
+Query BuChain refers to querying data on BuChain.

 **Account Services**